 Queensland weather has been pretty unpredictable lately and as winter approaches the warmer clothes are being brought out and the fireplaces already starting to burn.
 Although winter doesn’t officially start until June, we have already seen some chilly nights and mornings along the Sunshine Coast and with all this rain it makes the nights a little cooler and enticing to have long hot showers.
 As winter approaches it’s a good idea to go over your plumbing system to prepare for the temperature drop.

 Service the Taps

 You need to protect the outdoor taps as they’re exposed to the harsh elements and colder weather can cause havoc on the washers.
 Most outside taps are installed with cheap quality plastic washers and can lead to cracks under the colder temps.
 Preparation is key and now is the perfect time to drain the garden hoses, and check for drips and any visible damage.
+If you need help, contact a reliable plumber in your area.
 Don’t underestimate the damage a leaky outdoor tap can do to your back pocket when the water bill comes.
 On average 1 drip = ¼ of a Millilitre this equates to 1 drip every second or 21 Litres of water a day or 8000 Litres a year.
 You can now see the importance of installing quality washers and maintenance on your outdoor taps often an item neglected or overlooked.

 Shut Off Valve